 Purebred Cleveland Bay

-|Body:||The body should be wide and deep.
-The back should not be too long and should be strong with muscular loins.
-The shoulder should be sloping, deep and muscular.
-The quarters should be level, powerful, long and oval, the tail springing well from the quarters.
+- The body is wide and deep.
+The back is not too long, and is strong with muscular loins.
+The shoulders are sloping, deep and muscular.
+The quarters are level, powerful, long, and oval with the tail springing well from the quarters.
 Good sloping shoulder, a short back, powerful loins, long quarters.

 - One of the most important features of the breed; the feet must be of the best and blue in color.
 Feet that are shallow or narrow are undesirable.
-"NO FOOT - NO HORSE".|
+"NO FOOT - NO HORSE”.